View Announcements by Category:

 Funeral Services:

-Friends are encouraged to support Jim’s family by attending services or sharing memories on his Tribute Page at www.prayfuneral.com.
-A celebration of life will be held on Thursday, October 3, 2024, at 6:00 p.m. at Pray Funeral Home in Charlotte with Pastor Charles Jenson officiating.
-Visitation will be held just prior to the service from 4-6:00 p.m.
-If desired, the family suggests memorial contributions to a charity of your choice.
+Friends are encouraged to support Jack’s family by attending services or sharing memories on his Tribute Page at www.prayfuneral.com.
+Visitation was Thursday, December 19, 2024, from 6 – 8:00 p.m.
+Funeral services were Friday, December 20, 2024, at 2:00 p.m. at Pray Funeral Home in Charlotte with Pastor John Bailey officiating.
+If desired, the family suggests memorial contributions to a charity of your choice in Jack’s name.
 The family is in the care of Pray Funeral Home, Charlotte.

 Read More